Registration Dossier

 - Metabolic activation system:

-- Rat liver S9
+- Rat liver microsomal S9

 - Test concentrations with justification for top dose:

-- Preliminary Toxicity Test
+- Preliminary Toxicity Test:

 Controlsopen allclose all